Syed Hossain Mansur

-Syed Hossain Mansur (সৈয়দ হোসেন মনসুর), also known by his daak naam Tara Mia (তারা মিঞা), was a Bangladesh Nationalist Party politician and former Member of Parliament for the Pabna-7 constituency.
+Syed Hossain Mansur (সৈয়দ হোসেন মনসুর), also known by his daak naam Tara Mia (তারা মিঞা), is a Bangladesh Nationalist Party politician and former member of parliament for the Pabna-7 constituency.
 He also served as a member of the 3rd National Assembly of Pakistan.
 Mansur served in the national assembly's standing committee on external affairs and was a prominent leader of the Awami League in the East Pakistan period.

 Early life and family

 Mansur was born to a Bengali Muslim family of Syeds from Shahzadpur in Sirajganj, Pabna District, Bengal Presidency.

 Career

 In 1962, Mansur was elected to the 3rd National Assembly of Pakistan as a representative of the Pabna-II constituency.
 He was elected again during the 1970 East Pakistan Provincial Assembly election, as an Awami League candidate.
 In 1979, he was elected to the Jatiya Sangsad from Pabna-7 as a Bangladesh Nationalist Party candidate.